badtom/binding_regression/README.md

-sparse matrices corresponding to targets used in a given split, while train_ligand_indices.pckl, valid_ligand_indices.pckl, and test_ligand_indices.pckl are pickled numpy arrays with row indices of ligands used in the train, validation, and test split respectively.
+sparse matrices corresponding to targets used in a given split, while train_ligand_indices.pckl, valid_ligand_indices.pckl, and test_ligand_indices.pckl are pickled numpy arrays with row indices of ligands used in the train, validation, and test set of the split respectively.